lautel/lautel.github.io/_posts/2017-06-03-intro-neural-networks.md

 \end{equation}
 $$

 where it is easy to infer that by varying the weights and the threshold we can get different models of decision-making.
 However, *Equation \eqref{eq:one}* can be simplified making two notational changes.
 First, both inputs and weights can be seen as vectors **$$[x_1, x_{2}, ..., x_{N}]^T$$** and **w** respectively, which allows us to rewrite the summation as a dot product.
-The second change is to move the threshold to the other side of the inequality, and replace it by what is known as the perceptron's bias, $b\equiv-threshold$.
+The second change is to move the threshold to the other side of the inequality, and replace it by what is known as the perceptron's bias, $$b\equiv-threshold$$.
 The bias can be seen as a measure of how easy is to get the perceptron to output a 1 [[1]](http://www.neuralnetworksanddeeplearning.com).
 Thus, the perceptron rule can be rewritten into *Equation \eqref{eq:dos}*:

 $$
 \begin{equation}